github-education-resources/GitHubGraduation-2022/_data/Tentorfield/Tentorfield.md

 ---
-name: Huy Ngo
+name: HUY NGO
-institution: University of California - Riverside
+institution: UNIVERSITY OF CALIFORNIA RIVERSIDE
-quote: Adversities in life can be overcome with hard work and optimism
+quote: ADVERSATIES IN LIFE CAN BE OVERCOME WITH GREAT OPTIMISM
 ---